Aayushjn/Sql2Neo/README.md

 - [ ] NoSQL to Neo4j conversion
     - [x] Node creation
     - [ ] Relationship creation
+- [ ] Query Translation
+    - [x] Support basic SELECT, WHERE, DISTINCT, AS, ORDER BY, and LIMIT queries
+    - [ ] Support JOIN queries

 Sql2Neo creates indices for all SQL tables on its primary key.
 Further, it creates a uniqueness constraint on all non-PK attributes that are unique.
 Finally, it creates FK relations from referencing table to the referenced table.